Gardens, (Green) Squares, and Parks in Paris

 Jardin Anne Frank

 Opened in 2007, the garden is relatively new and contains a fragment of the chestnut tree that Anne Frank could see from her home in Amsterdam.
-The park also contains sculptures paying homage to the Romanian poet and Holocaust survivor, Paul Celan.
+The park also contains sculptures that pay homage to the Romanian poet and Holocaust survivor Paul Celan.

 Address: 14P Impasse Berthaud